Tsunami Disaster Relief

 The worst affected areas are Iwate, Miyagi, Fukushima, Ibraki and Chiba prefectures, in which 1.6 million people live within 5 kilometers of the coast.
 Many of these communities remain stranded by tsunami-related flooding.

-Japan has been a valuable contributor to UNICEF's relief efforts on behalf of children worldwide, and UNICEF is prepared to do anything and everything to support the children of Japan during this crisis.
+Japan has been a valuable contributor to UNICEF's relief efforts on behalf of children worldwide, and UNICEF was prepared to do anything and everything to support the children of Japan during this crisis.

 - Recreation kits and children's underwear;